 5. Keep control of the thermostat

-Another simple way to slash your home energy spend is to turn down your thermostat.
+Another simple way to save energy in your home office is to turn down your thermostat.
 If you’re constantly working from home, you’ll no doubt want to be comfortable – which could mean a toasty office.
 But a warm home office could also mean sky-high gas bills.

 According to research conducted by Energy UK, you could save around £85 per year and reduce your heating spend by some 10% just by turning your thermostat down a single degree.
 Bearing in mind the average UK household temperature is around 20°C in winter time, that means you could save big time just by turning the temperature in your office down to 19°C.